ZachBlank/guides/github-website-workshop/github-website-workshop.md

 To create the actual content of your website, we can use Jekyll, a popular framework for building static web pages.

 Technically, you could use any method for building out your website.
-However, GitHub has an abundant amount of documentation for Jekyll already at https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/.
+However, GitHub has an [abundant amount of documentation for Jekyll](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages).
 Therefore, we will use Jekyll in this workshop.

 1. Install Bundler and Jekyll: